Academy Awards

 Best Director and Best Picture Correlations:

 There is a direct correlation between the Best Picture and Director awards.
-Usually, the film voted Best Picture has been directed by the person named (or at least nominated as) Best Director.
+Usually, the film voted Best Picture has been directed by the person named (or at least nominated) as Best Director.
+In a number of cases, however, the Best Picture win went to one film and Best Director went to another even though the helmer of the big winner was nominated.

-Conversely, it has often happened that a Best Director winner is not also honored with a simultaneous Best Picture win, especially in regards to John Ford and George Stevens:
+It has often happened that a Best Director winner is not also honored with a simultaneous Best Picture win, especially in regards to John Ford and George Stevens.
+John Ford won Best Director three times even though his film lost the big prize, and George Stevens had the same shock twice:

 The Only Best Picture-Winning Films Without Best Director Nominations:

-It is very rare for a film to win the Best Picture Oscar while omitting the film's director from the Best Director nominations - this has happened only three times:
+It is very rare for a film to win the Best Picture Oscar while omitting the film's director from the Best Director nominations - this has happened only six times:

-• Driving Miss Daisy (1989) was the Best Picture winner, but its director Bruce Beresford was not nominated, while Oliver Stone won Best Director for Born on the Fourth of July (1989)
+• 1989: Driving Miss Daisy (1989), the Best Picture winner, was directed by un-nominated Bruce Beresford, while the Best Director award went to Oliver Stone for Born on the Fourth of July (1989)

 The Only Films to Win Best Director Without a Best Picture Nomination: